-OUTSTANDING BALANCES FROM PRIOR SEMESTER: A student with an outstanding balance from a prior semester will not be allowed to register for the next semester until the prior outstanding balance has been paid.
+Outstanding Balances from Prior Semester: A student with an outstanding balance from a prior semester will not be allowed to register for the next semester until the prior outstanding balance has been paid.
 If a student is registered prior to having the prior balance hold placed on their account, the student is subject to the Administrative Withdrawal Policy.

-OUTSTANDING BALANCES DURING THE SEMESTER: If the student's financial aid eligibility changes or if the student's financial awards require recalculation due to a change in the student's course schedule, the student will be responsible for the balance created on their student account.
+Outstanding Balances during the Semester: If the student's financial aid eligibility changes or if the student's financial awards require recalculation due to a change in the student's course schedule, the student will be responsible for the balance created on their student account.
 If the student does not receive financial aid or withdraws prior to receiving their financial aid, all outstanding charges, including books and other fees, will be the student's financial responsibility.

-It has been and remains the policy of Johnson C. Smith University to withhold all diplomas, degrees, official transcripts, and other official recognition of work done at the University from students for outstanding debts to the University.
-This policy includes, but is not limited to, amounts owed in satisfaction of tuition, loan agreements, fees and charges, as well as monies owed for occupancy in residences and food service.
-No student with an outstanding balance, including library fines, will be allowed to receive their diploma or degree during commencement.
+It has been and remains the policy of Johnson C. Smith University to withhold diplomas, degrees, official transcripts students with any outstanding debts to the University.
+This policy includes, but is not limited to, amounts owed in satisfaction of tuition, loan agreements, fees, and charges, as well as monies owed for occupancy in residences and food service.
+No student with an outstanding balance, including library fines, will be allowed to receive their diploma or degree during the commencement.
 Any student who does not fulfill the financial commitments to which they agreed may be subject to the Administrative Withdrawal Policy.